SecondThundeR/SecondThundeR/README.md

   - *The list is not over yet (Perhaps it will be updated when I remember some more links.)*

 - 📫 The best way you can reach me:
+  - ✈ **[Telegram](https://t.me/secondthunder)** *(Don't be shy to write to me first)*
   - 📧 **Email - awayfromgalaxy@gmail.com** *(I will answer as soon as I receive notification)*
-  - ✈ **[Telegram](https://t.me/secondthunder)** *(Don't be shy to write to me first)*
-  - 🕖 My active time: **From 12 A.M. till 12 P.M.**
+  - 🕖 My active time: **From 9 A.M. till 12 P.M.**

 </p></details>

 ***

-<h3 align="center">Well, my Github page isn't full of big and great projects yet, but this is only a beginning of my wonderful journey to the world of programming 🎆</h3>
+<h3 align="center">Currently, I don't have big and amazing projects yet, but this is only a beginning of my wonderful journey to the world of programming 🎆</h3>